ghouscht/shopping-cart/README.md

 #### reservations worker pool
 Currently each pending reservation is processed one after each other.
 In a real world example this should probably be done in parallel using a configurable worker pool.
+I decided to use a simple polling approach to asynchronously process the reservations as this is probably the simplest solution.

 #### configuration
 As of know all configuration is hardcoded (database connection strings, timeouts etc.).
 Configuration should be possible